 Catalyst, with Pacific E&P, implemented a strategy that would reduce organizational scale, complexity and cost while maximizing operating and cost efficiencies to ensure the Company achieved sustainable production and growth.
 Under guidance from Catalyst, Pacific announced a new Board comprised of highly skilled independent directors and relisted the company’s shares on the Toronto Stock Exchange under the symbol “PEN”.

 Pacific emerged from its recapitalization with a renewed strategic focus, positive cash flow, a strong balance sheet, significantly reduced payables and a Board of Directors with the unique skills and experience needed to guide management and drive value creation for all stakeholders.
-Catalyst helped rebuild Pacific into a successful, low-cost oil & gas producer that continues to benefit the communities in which it operates.
+Catalyst renamed the company Frontera Energy and helped rebuild the business into a successful, low-cost oil & gas producer that continues to benefit the communities in which it operates.